osama-Hassan20/news_app/README.md

 # news_app

-A News Application for a number of Countries and a number of Categories
+A News Application for a number of Countries(Egypt, US, Japan, India, ........etc.), that it collects information day by day about Business, Entertainment, Technology, Health, Sports, Science and General.
+Can search for a specific article on the search page.
+It supports Dark and Light Theme

 ## Getting Started